jacob-honig/to_invest_or_to_trade/README.md

-# Project-1

 # Title
-Invest or Trade?
+To Invest or To Trade?

 # About
-This project
+This project aims to analyze the NASDAQ 100 index and the stocks held within it.

 # Purpose
 The